inrage210/classified-downloads-folder/README.md

 # classified-downloads-folder
-a script to make your downloads directory become clean and tidy automatically
+script to make your downloads directory become clean and tidy automatically

 Downloads folder trees should be existed => Music, Video, Compressed, Pictures, Programs, Others, Documents